On Gauge Theories and Covariant Derivatives in Metric Spaces: IV. Affine Connections and the Lagrangian Formalisms

-In the standard Palatini formalism discussed above, we can also quantize the theory without solving Eq.(20) for $C^{\alpha}_{~\mu \nu}$ by using the Dirac bracket for all the fields.
-This is the third method to quantize a constrained system mentioned before and is applicable when the complete set of constraints are second class [12].
-We now show that we can not use the Palatini action expressed in terms of metric and $C^{\alpha}_{~\mu \nu}$ to quantize the generalized free theory in this approach.
-We first show this for the case when affine connections are purely symmetric in the lower indices and there is no torsion.
-Affine connections do not spoil the diffeomorphism invariance of the theory and the constraints will include three sets: (i) four secondary constraints coming from the non-dynamical nature of the lapse and shift functions and four gauge fixing conditions imposed on the lapse and shift functions; (ii) forty constraints of the form: ${\tilde{C}}_{(\alpha \beta) \gamma} = 0$; (iii) vanishing of $22$ conjugate momenta of $40$ components of ${\tilde{C}}_{\alpha \beta \gamma}$.
-Conjugate momenta of ${\tilde{C}}_{\mu \alpha \nu}$ are of the form: ${\sqrt{-g}}[{g^{i \nu}}{g^{0 \mu}} - {g^{0 (\nu}}{g^{i) \mu}}]$, where $\alpha$ can only take spatial values given by $' i '$.
-The Poisson bracket matrix of the constraints is singular in this case and the Dirac brackets do not exist.
-This is because the Poisson brackets of the second set of constraints vanish.
-In the general case, the conjugate momenta are: ${\sqrt{-g}}[{g^{i \nu}}{g^{0 \mu}} - {g^{0 \nu}}{g^{i \mu}}]$, and we have $28$ vanishing components.
-The Poisson brackets between the constraints given by Eq.(20) vanishes when we set: ${C_{\alpha \mu \nu}} = 0$, and the corresponding Dirac brackets do not exist.
-This is due to the linear homogeneous character of Eq.(20) in ${C_{\alpha \mu \nu}}$.
-With ${C_{\alpha \mu \nu}} = 0$ being the unique solutions of Eq.(20), we will have to extend the standard Palatini formalism to quantize generalized free gravity.
+The following discussions in this paragraph are valid when $(3 + 1)$ -splitting is possible.
+This is a non-trivial issue when we use general affine connection and will be discussed below Eq.(55).
+In the metric-affine formalism discussed above, we can quantize the theory by considering $({g_{\mu \nu}}, {C^{\alpha}_{~\mu \nu}})$ as the complete set of variables.
+Conjugate momenta of ${C^{\alpha}_{~\mu \nu}}$ vanish if we discard the four-divergences in the Lagrangian density.
+Affine connections do not spoil the diffeomorphism invariance of the theory and the constraints will include three sets: (i) four secondary constraints coming from the non-dynamical nature of the lapse and shift functions and four gauge fixing conditions; (ii) $64$ primary constrains: ${\pi_{\alpha}^{~\mu \nu}} = 0$; (iii) $64$ secondary constraints given by Eq.(23) which are equivalent to: ${C^{\alpha}_{~\mu \nu}} = 0$.
+The complete set of constraints are second class with suitable gauge fixing conditions and we can try to impose quantization conditions similar to Eq.(19).
+We will again have inconsistencies similar to that discussed in the previous section if we use the Levi-Civita connections.
+With ${C^{\alpha}_{~\mu \nu}} = 0$ being the unique solutions of Eq.(23), we will have to extend the standard Palatini formalism to quantize generalized free gravity.
 This will also lead to general affine connections.
-These aspects are also consistent with the discussions given below Eq.(26).
+These aspects are also consistent with the discussions given below Eq.(29).

-We now make a few comments on commutators.
-The following discussions are not limited to the Palatini formalism discussed in this section.
-We replace Eq.(17) by the following condition on the independent field operators:
+We conclude this section with a few comments on commutators.
+We consider the field-field commutators for independent variables at two general space time points: